Where are you located?

 What size and generation can Goldendoodles come in?

-Goldendoodles can come in Teacup, Miniature, and Standard sizes.
-We specially breed only Teacup sized Multi-generational Goldendoodles.
-Our Teacup Goldendoodle puppies are mature at 4 to 15 pounds full grown, the smallest size Goldendoodles can come in.
+Goldendoodles can come in Teacup, Miniature, and Medium/Standard sizes.
+We specially breed only Teacup and Miniaute sized Multi-generational Goldendoodles.
+Our Teacup Goldendoodle puppies are mature at 4 to 18 pounds full grown, the smallest size Goldendoodles can come in.
+Our Mini Goldendoodles are mature at 18 to 35 pounds full grown, the second smallest size.

 Multi-generational (MulitGen) means there are at least three generation of Goldendoodles in a puppy's pedigree.
 MultiGen Goldendoodles are the best generation for allergy sufferers, since we can accurately trace the lineage and non-shedding qualities of our puppies' parents and grandparents.
 Many puppies in our program are second or third generation Posh Doodles', meaning we owned their parents and/or grandparents.
+We even owned some of our puppies great-grandparents!
 Our Goldendoodle puppies are all non-shedding and hypoallergenic, qualities that come from the poodle side.

 What colors and markings do Goldendoodles come in?

 Most Goldendoodles are on the red spectrum of color (red to cream).
-Goldendoodles can have white markings, called Parti (white with colored spots) or Tuxedo (colored with with white markings).
+Goldendoodles can also have white markings, called Parti (white with colored spots) or Tuxedo/Abstract (colored with with white markings).
 Here are examples of color and markings.

 How can I get my puppy home if I live out of state?